techie-joe/dove-test/liquid/index.md

 ###### render

-Github Pages did not support the `render` tag at the moment.
+Github Pages did not support `render` at the moment.

 ```
 {% raw %}{% render 'snippet',